Cedric McMillan: Profile

 McMillan was renowned for his aesthetic physique which stood out from the larger and blockier mass physiques that dominate the sport.
 At over 6'1', McMillan stood taller than most competitors and he chose to present a more aesthetic look which he often presented through highly choreographed posing to classical music that reminded many of the great bodybuilders from the 1980s – a real contrast to mass monsters like Ronnie Coleman or Jay Cutler.

-With his combination of impressive size, height and aesthetic classic lines, McMillan achieved great success, particularly at the Arnold Classic.
-Indeed, the contrast between his pleasing physique and the larger mass monster look of other competitors such as Phil Heath led to calls by Arnold Schwarzenegger to rein in the waistlines of bodybuilders on the IFBB stage.
+With his combination of size, height and aesthetic classic lines, McMillan achieved success, particularly at the Arnold Classic.
+Indeed, the contrast between his physique and the larger mass monster look of other competitors such as Phil Heath led to calls by Arnold Schwarzenegger to rein in the waistlines of bodybuilders on the IFBB stage.

 However, despite setting the bar for a newer, more appealing look in the sport, McMillan was generally considered to have underperformed at the Mr Olympia finals, which often rewards the largest, most muscular physiques, placing the taller McMillan at a disadvantage.
 This is also a challenge that has been faced by bodybuilders of a similar physique and stature, such as Evan Centopani and Patrick Moore.